The Weakest Link (British game show): Format

 The original format features nine contestants, who take turns answering general knowledge questions.
 The objective of every round is to create a chain of nine correct answers in a row and earn an increasing amount of money within a time limit.
-One wrong answer breaks the chain and loses any money earned within that particular chain.
-However, before their question is asked, a contestant can choose to bank the current amount of money earned in any chain to make it safe, after which the chain starts afresh.
+If a question is answered incorrectly, the chain is broken, and any money earned is lost.
+Before a question is asked, a contestant can call out "bank", which means that the money earned is safe, but a new chain begins from scratch.
 A contestant's decision not to bank, in anticipation of being able to correctly answer the upcoming question allows the money to grow, as each successive correct answer earns proportionally more money.

 When the allotted time for every round ends, any money which is not banked is lost, and if the host is in the middle of asking a question, or has asked a question but the contestant has yet to answer, the question is abandoned.
 If the question is completed, the host gives the correct answer whether the contestant is able to answer the question correctly or not.
 The round automatically ends if the team successfully reaches the maximum amount for the round before the allotted time expires, and the next person says "Bank", or (in the revival) says "bank" and presses a button on their podium.
 Round 1 starts with 3 minutes on the clock (2 minutes and 30 seconds on the revival), every round thereafter (except round 8) is reduced by 10 seconds as players are eliminated.
 For Round 8, the last or final round, the remaining two players only have 90 seconds (1:30) to triple whatever they bank.

 In the original series, the first person to be asked a question in the first round was the player whose name was first alphabetically.
 In the revival, it is a randomly chosen player.
 Every subsequent round starts with the "strongest link"—the player with the most correct answers from the previous round, unless that person has been voted off, in which case the second strongest link answers first.

 Seven timed rounds are played in the 2021 revival, with question values and target totals increasing every two rounds.
 The final round is played for double value.
 The target begins at £2,500 in the first round and increases to £10,000 in the seventh (the real target of which is £20,000), allowing for a potential maximum bank of £50,000.